 Cure the Fear is a small investment that will save you a lot of time, frustration, and worry—and help you gain PEACE OF MIND.

 See how you can transform from fearful to fantastic as you prepare to homeschool your teen!
 Grab your copy today!

-What happens after I purchase the ebook?
+What happens after I purchase the printable PDF?
 You will receive an email with the download link.
 Click on that, and the ebook will open in your browser.
 You must save the book to your own device by clicking on the down arrow at the top right of the screen.
 Be sure to specify which folder you want it saved to.
 Once it has been saved to your device, you can open it from there and you won’t need the email link again.

 How long does it take to work through the book?
 As long or as short a time as you want it to.
 All of the reading, researching, and filling in forms can be done within just a few days.
 You may prefer to take longer, so you can spend time considering each step before making decisions, but it is not necessary.